Poking Holes in Einhorn's PTON Thesis

 This makes it a much steeper ask than the average gym membership of about $30/month — even before you consider the homemade hack some users are implementing to circumvent buying the expensive bike.

 While it’s heartening to see Peloton’s member interests diversifying across more categories over time, the reality is that the bulk of its customers still prefer biking-related activities.
-This is not a social media app or e-commerce platform which you can scale into a general market — if you’re not already a biker or looking to be one, this just isn’t going to be an impulse buy.
+This is not a social media app or e-commerce platform which you can scale into a general market — if you’re not already a biker or looking to be one, it just isn’t going to be an impulse buy.

 The reality is that Peloton isn’t about to disrupt the classic gym membership anytime soon.
 It only represents good value when compared to boutique fitness classes or bike-related personal trainers.
 That implies a significantly smaller TAM than the former market.